Perfectly Matched Layer

 - Notes on Perfectly Matched Layers by S. G. Johnson: a general introduction to PML concepts

 - J. Computational Physics, Vol. 230, pp. 2369-77, 2011: a description of the precise PML formulation that is used in Meep, which is slightly different from many PML formulations described elsewhere in order to properly handle arbitrary anisotropy.
 This paper also describes a general strategy to validate PML.

-Optics Express, Vol. 16, pp. 11376-92, 2008 describes the use of adiabatic absorbers as a workaround for cases when PML fails.
-This occurs most notably in inhomogeneous media where the fundamental idea behind PML breaks down.
-For example, if you operate near a low-group velocity band edge in a periodic media, you may need to make the PML very thick (overlapping many periods) to be effective.
-Physical Review E, Vol. 79, 065601, 2011 describes the case involving backward-wave modes where PML fails.
+As shown in the figure below, there are two important cases involving inhomogeneous media where the fundamental coordinate stretching idea behind PML breaks down giving rise to reflection artifacts.
+The workaround is to replace the PML with an adiabatic absorber.
+Additionally, if you operate near a low-group velocity band edge in a periodic media, you may need to make the PML/absorber very thick (overlapping many periods) to be effective.
+For a more details on why PML breaks down in these cases, see Optics Express, Vol. 16, pp. 11376-92, 2008.
+Also, Physical Review E, Vol. 79, 065601, 2011 describes a separate case where PML fails involving backward-wave modes which may occur at metal-dielectric interfaces (i.e., surface-plasmon polaritons).